 The key is curiosity, and it is curiosity, not answers that we model. - Vivian Paley

 Brandyn earned her bachelor's degree in Elementary Education from Grove City College, with a concentration in math and science.
-She taught high school science at a private school in Ohio (i.e. biology, chemistry, physics and physical science), directed a science fair, and loves to inspire children to revel in the intricacies of nature.
-She is currently earning her master's degree from the University of Washington in Library and Information Science and is passionate about empowering Magnolia staff and students through knowledge creation and management strategies so that many children can experience the transformative power of play-based forest school learning.
+She taught high school science (i.e. biology, chemistry, physics and physical science) and loves to inspire children to revel in the intricacies of nature.
+She holds a master's degree from the University of Washington in Library and Information Science.
+She is passionate about empowering Magnolia staff through knowledge creation and management strategies so that many children can experience the transformative power of play-based forest school learning.

-Brandyn is the mother of three children, ages 13, 10, and 8.
-She is championed by her husband of 16 years, a well-loved high school teacher and coach.
+Brandyn is the mother of three children, ages 15, 12, and 10.
+She is championed by her husband of 17 years, a well-loved high school teacher in Kingston.